secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 For many applications it can be sufficient to only have one specified algorithm which is used on all kinds of information.
 But for future proofing it would be good to be able to process information based on its longevity.

+- [ ] TODO logevity definition.
+- [ ] TODO More classifications necessary?

+- short logevity: less than one week
+- medium longevity: more than one week
+- long logevity: more than one year

 #### Constrained Devices

 For cryptography often complex computations have to be executed.